flavienbwk/book-devops/eng/README.md

 Organizationally speaking, this method places the ISS teams at the heart of the exchanges between developers and production teams.
 These teams will support the developers to integrate the organization's security requirements into their software as seamlessly as possible.

 From the design phase, the DevSecOps ISS teams define and provide tools that monitor the presence of privacy and security features in the software.
-For example, they will check for GDPR[^RGPD] functionalities in a software or the proper functioning of the "need-to-know" mechanism for data access.
+For example, they will check for GDPR[^GDPR] functionalities in a software or the proper functioning of the "need-to-know" mechanism for data access.
 This can also include the implementation of [automatic vulnerability detectors](#continuous-integration-ci) in the code.

 Nicolas CHAILLAN, former Director of Software Engineering at the _United States Air Force_ (USAF) [defines it](https://podcasters.spotify.com/pod/show/podcastmortem/episodes/19-The-DevSecOps--lUS-Air-Force-e1mqvem)[^DevSecOpsUSAirForce] this way :